 Pieces with Multiple Stones, Side-by-Side

 Setting multiple stones side-by-side is a common procedure used for all variety of jewelry pieces.
 In this case, when the stones go all the way around the ring, it is called an Eternity Ring.
 I used only five stones, and hence the design could be called a "partial" or "half" eternity ring.
 Whatever the name, I like the color of the stones, the ability to mix colors and vary sizes of stones.
 The settings can be used for rings, pendants, earrings, or really any piece of metal work.
 I am only a beginner, and must improve my skills in order to take full advantage of the range of design possibilities.
-On the left are 3mm green peridot, and on the left and on the rock are lab-grown rubies.
+On the left are 3mm green peridot, and on the the rock and to the right are lab-grown rubies.

 Half-Eternity Rings, continued